 If you’re an ASEAN passport holder, you have your own lane, so don’t crowd the foreign passport holder lane.
 They’re not as strict about liquids in your carry-on as they are in other places (when I went to Cambodia, for instance, they told me to pack liquids properly or leave them behind), but it’s still good to be smart about it and pack properly, rather than be hassled later on.

 Also, try not to wear a short skirt on your flight, unless you’re okay doing a Marilyn Monroe and giving everyone a nice view of your backside while you’re getting on a plane – some planes have to be boarded via steps attached to it (as opposed to the connecting tube), and the breeze can be a jerk.

-These are as many tips I want to share as they are reminders to myself because I’ll likely forget these things when I travel next.
+These are as much tips I want to share as they are reminders to myself, because I’ll likely forget these things when I travel next.
 In about two years or 10.
 Let me know if I missed anything!